Become a Holistic Health Counselor – Education & Licensure Guide

 Licensure of a Holistic Health Counselor

 Mental health therapists providing holistic health counseling services must be licensed to practice in all 50 states.
-Licensing is often a two-step process with an initial, intern, or associate license issued first, followed by a professional license upon completing the required supervised work experience.
+Licensing is often a two-step process with an initial, intern, or associate license issued first followed by a professional license upon completion of the required supervised work experience.
 Candidates will also have to pass some level of testing.
-The most common exam is the National Counselor Examination (NCE) from the National Board for Certified Counselors (NBCC).
-Sometimes states will also require a jurisprudence exam.
+The National Counselor Examination (NCE) from the National Board for Certified Counselors (NBCC) is the most common exam.

-In Colorado, licensed mental health therapists must first earn a Licensed Professional Counselor Candidates (LPCC) license.
+Some states require passing a state-level board certification exam or proving licensure requirements to work legally.
+For example, in Colorado, licensed mental health therapists must first earn a Licensed Professional Counselor Candidates (LPCCs) license.
 This license requires a master’s degree from a CACREP-accredited school, paying the licensing fee, and submitting an online application.
 To become Licensed Professional Counselors (LPCs), LPCCs must complete 2,000 hours of work experience, pass the NCE exam, and pass the Colorado Mental Health Profession’s Jurisprudence Examination.

 Holistic health counselors’ complementary services will also require additional licensing or certification.
 Some of these are state licenses that require students to apply to the state licensing board, while others are certifications issued by boards or national agencies.
 Here are some of the most common additional certifications held: